deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Exploring Utah layers

 In order to send requests against the WFS, you may use the **send requests** link in the service console (you may need to go back in your browser first).
 A simple interface for sending XML requests will open up.
-This interface is meant for testing the behaviour of OGC web services on the protocol level and contains some reasonable example requests.
+This interface is meant for accessing OGC web services on the protocol level and contains some reasonable example requests.

 .. figure:: images/console_workspace_utah4.jpg
    :figwidth: 60%